nwheels-io/MetaPrograms/README.md

 Enables **easy meta-programming** by providing **static analysis**, transformation, and **code generation** mechanisms in an **extensible** set of **programming languages**.

 > **New to meta-programming?** it's a technique in which programs treat other programs as their data.
 It means a program can be designed to read other programs, transform them, and generate derived programs automatically.
 This allows programmers to minimize amount of code to express a solution, reducing the development time.
-It also allows programs greater flexibility, such as running on new technology stacks without being rewritten.
 [Read more on Wikipedia](https://en.wikipedia.org/wiki/Metaprogramming).

 ### Intentions as code

-This applied to full-stack applications

- and is a fundamental step towards [_intentions-as-code_](Docs/intentions-as-code.md) approach.

-This library supports frameworks that implement [_intentions-as-code_ approach](Docs/intentions-as-code.md).
-You may also find it useful for code generation and analysis tasks, in general.
+This is an approach, which applies meta-programming to full-stack development of SaaS and enteaprise applications.
+It aims to let developers express the application with minimal amout of clean conceptual code, and have the rest generated per selected technology stack.
+[Read more here](Docs/intentions-as-code.md).

 ## Status